adambarry/Configuring-SQL-Server-for-network-access/README.md

 3. Click "apply"
 4. Click "start"

-If no firewall is active (or causing problems), you are now able to access the SQL Server-instance from another host-machine using "SQL Server Management Studio" (SSMS).

 # Configure Windows Firewall to allow connections to SQL Server
 > It appears that SSMS-connections to the SQL Server are considered part of the "public network" firewall rules.

 On the Windows Server running the SQL Server-instance, choose the applicable route based on whether you are using a default or named SQL Server-instance, after which you will be able to connect to the SQL Server using SSMS from another host-machine:

-## Default-instance
+## Default instance
+If the SQL Server-instance is the "default instance", you need to:

-1. Run `CMD`
+1. Run `cmd`
 2. Open PowerShell by executing `powershell` in the command prompt
 3. Copy, paste and execute the following commands: